 Aesthetic and design

 Allbirds didn’t set out to create the world’s most stylish shoe.
 They’re all about comfort.
-That said, these aren’t orthopaedic monasteries either.
+That said, these aren’t orthopedic monasteries either.
 They’re minimalist and streamlined with a cool athletic vibe.
-They’re also available in a range of colours as well as a high-top style so you can pick accordingly.
+They’re also available in a range of colors as well as a high-top style so you can pick accordingly.

 Comfort, fit and sizing

 The big question.
 Are Allbirds sneakers really the world’s most comfortable shoes?

 In short, yes.
 With their spongy sole and ample cushioning, wearing Allbirds is a bit like wearing the best slippers.
 We didn’t get any blisters during the break-in period (although we wouldn’t recommend taking them on a day-long hike straight out of the box).